 Do not allow external links to run in a privileged context such as the EHR unless you are sure they can be trusted

 Care should be taken to differentiate HTTP RESTful (API) from browser based server content.
-Specifically one should separate user session cookies, as an attacker could create content that serves up with content-type "text/html" and has content like "<script>send_to_attacker(document.cookie);</script>".
+Specifically, one should separate user session cookies, as an attacker could create content that serves up with content-type "text/html" and has content like "<script>send_to_attacker(document.cookie);</script>".

 Also note that the inclusion of an external reference to an image can allow the server that hosts the image to track when the resource is displayed.
 This may be a feature or a problem depending on the context.

-In addition, to narrative Documents may also contain stylesheets.
+In addition, narrative Documents may also contain stylesheets.
 Unlike with CDA, the stylesheets are simple CSS stylesheets, not executable XSLT, so the same security risks do not apply.
 However CSS stylesheets may still reference external content (e.g. background images), and applications displaying documents should ensure that CSS links are not automatically followed without checking their safety first, and that session/identifying information does not leak with any use of external links.

 services.html